wjcrowcroft/MotionCAPTCHA/README.md

 ## The Technology / Credits

-The MotionCAPTCHA plugin combines one of the brushes ('Ribbon') and a lot of the logic from Mr Doob's Harmony canvas experiment with gesture recognition algorithms and vector shapes based entirely on the $1 Unistroke Gesture Recognizer by Jacob O. Wobbrock, Ph.D. and Andrew D. Wilson, Ph.D., and the later Protractor improvement by Yang Li, Ph.D.
+The MotionCAPTCHA plugin combines one of the brushes ('Ribbon') and a lot of the logic from [Mr Doob's Harmony canvas experiment](http://mrdoob.com/projects/harmony/) with gesture recognition algorithms and vector shapes based entirely on the [$1 Unistroke Gesture Recognizer](http://depts.washington.edu/aimgroup/proj/dollar/) by Jacob O. Wobbrock, Ph.D. and Andrew D. Wilson, Ph.D., and the later [Protractor algorithm](http://www.yangl.org/pdf/protractor-chi2010.pdf) improvement by Yang Li, Ph.D.

-The idea originally came from Paul Irish's blog (http://www.paulirish.com), where he combined the Ribbon brush and the Unistroke recognizer on the background of his site - you get a pretty special easter-egg if you draw a star.
+The idea originally came from [Paul Irish's blog](http://www.paulirish.com), where he combined the Ribbon brush and the Unistroke recognizer on the background of his site - you get a pretty special easter-egg if you draw a star.
 Great song.

 In my book, all of these people are ace - I just borrowed from them and spliced their works into one unholy mess (actually it's fairly tidy, though I'm hoping people will suggest performance improvements.)